lbrilh/masterthesis/README.md

-Examining the distributional robustness of statistical learning methods:
+# Examining the distributional robustness of statistical learning methods

+## Implementation of some statistical learning methods and evaluated their predictive performance on Big Data

+* Create
+* coded and evaluated statistical methods:
+* scikit-learn compatible implementation
+*